-By understanding the types of motivation, how each work and the theories behind them, you can increase your motivation as well as motivate others in the pursuit of higher-level goals.
-Read this article for the ins-and-outs of motivation and how to harness it in order to achieve your dreams.
+By understanding the science and theories behind motivation, its types and their component parts, you can increase your motivation as well as motivate others in the pursuit of higher-level goals.
+Read this article for the ins-and-outs of motivation and how to harness it to achieve your dreams.

 How Motivation Works

-The same goes for motivating others.
-Some people in your organization or around you will be more motivated by an internal driver while others are motivated by an external factor.
-In fact, some may be motivated by both.
+The same also goes for motivating others.
+Some people around you will be more motivated by an internal driver while others are motivated by an external factor.
 The key is to identify the motivating factor of the individual (or group of individuals) and focus on cultivating that that in an effort to increase desire, action, and performance.

 3 Main Components of Motivation

 Motivation may appear to be an abstract concept, but it actually consists of three interdependent parts.
 The three key components of motivation are activation, intensity, and persistence.
-These three components work together to drive individuals to pursue and achieve goals despite obstacles that may occur.
-Understanding these components will help you better utilize the different motivational types and theories that come next.
+These three components work together and compel people to act in a certain way.
+Understanding these components will help you better cultivate motivation as well as better understand the types and theories that come next.

-Activation represents the decision to commence a behavior in order to fulfill a goal or objective.
-Also known as direction, activation involves committing to an action in pursuit of a greater goal, such as taking a coding class in order to pursue a career change or saving money in order to retire early.
+Activation represents the decision to commence a behavior in order to achieve a reward or incentive.
+Also known as direction, activation involves committing to action in pursuit of a greater goal, such as taking a coding class in order to make a career-change or saving money in order to retire early.

-Intensity is the dedication and effort committed to pursuing a goal.
-Those who demonstrate high intensity will effectively prioritize their time, energy, or resources to pursue that goal.
-Not all individuals will operate at the same intensity to achieve the same goals.
-For some, it may take less effort while others need to work at greater levels of intensity.
+Intensity is the dedication and effort committed to pursuing a reward and is driven by your expertise and level of desire.
+For example, those who demonstrate high intensity strongly desire something and will effectively prioritize their time, energy, or resources to get it.
+However, not all individuals operate with the same intensity.
+For some, it may take less effort while others need higher levels of intensity to achieve the same thing.

-In one example, a student who easily grasps material doesn’t need to devote much time to studying demonstrates less intensity.
-A student who needs to study hard and make additional effort in order to get the same grades demonstrates greater intensity.
-The key here is that intensity is the degree to which you must take action in order to achieve a goal.
-Sometimes action isn’t enough, and you need to take intense action in the pursuit of your goals to achieve them.
+For example, a student who easily grasps material and doesn’t need to devote much time to studying demonstrates low intensity.
+Conversely, A student who needs to study hard in order to get the same grades demonstrates greater intensity.
+This means that high or low intensity isn’t necessarily bad or good, but that intensity is the degree to which you must take action in order to achieve your desired reward.

-Persistence represents the ability to stay on course through challenges or setbacks and maintain your required action and intensity over time in order to complete your goal.
+Persistence represents the ability to stay on course through challenges or setbacks and maintain your required action and intensity over time in order to achieve your reward.
 As I’m sure you know, often it’s not just action and intensity that will cultivate the motivation necessary to achieve your dreams.
-You’ll also need a healthy level of persistence, because anything worth achieving will take time and will need consistent effort.
+You’ll also need a healthy level of persistence because anything worth achieving will take time and will need consistent effort.

 Types of Motivation

 All motivation includes the components above, regardless of the type or theory behind the motivating driver.
 That said, there are typically two broad types of motivation: Intrinsic and extrinsic motivation.
-Intrinsic motivation represents all internal drivers or incentives while extrinsic motivation represents all external drivers or incentives.
+Intrinsic motivation represents all internal rewards or incentives while extrinsic motivation represents all external rewards or incentives.
 Together, they represent all internal or external “motives”.

 These motivational types shouldn’t be confused with motivational theories.
-Intrinsic and extrinsic motivation seek to define the broad incentive structures or reward systems behind our internal and external desires.
-Motivational theories suggest specific ways to increase your motivation and the motivation of those around you based on intrinsic or extrinsic drivers.
+Intrinsic and extrinsic motivation define the broad incentives or rewards that drive our desires while motivational theories suggest specific ways to increase motivation based on specific drivers.
 Let’s look at intrinsic and extrinsic motivation first and then move onto the theories which use them.

-Intrinsic motivation refers to one’s internal desire for success.
+Intrinsic motivation refers to someone’s internal drivers.
 Behaviors driven by intrinsic motivation are implicitly rewarding or satisfying to an individual and are typically not dependent on anyone else to achieve.
 An example of this is someone who learns an instrument for enjoyment, challenges themselves with games or puzzles, or takes a class to indulge their curiosity.

-There is no external reward driving this behavior, such as money, a prize or public acknowledgment.
-However, this doesn’t necessarily mean that intrinsic motivation is better or worse than extrinsic motivation.
-That said, it’s often a good idea to identify a motivating factor within your control rather than basing it on something that someone may or may not give you, like an award or praise.
+There is no external reward like money or praise driving these behaviors.
+Instead, it’s an internal reward like the joy of learning driving these actions.
+This doesn’t necessarily mean that intrinsic motivation is better or worse than extrinsic motivation.
+Still, it’s often a good idea to identify a motivating factor within your control rather than basing it on something given to you, like an award or praise.

 Extrinsic motivation represents behavior driven by external rewards.
 Extrinsic motivation is typically used in situations when the action or reward for performing such action may not be personally satisfying.
 These rewards can be tangible, such as money or a prize, or intangible, such as praise or public recognition, but are typically not within your direct control.

-For example, if you’re motivated in your job because you’re driven by the incentive of a raise, you’re externally motivated.
+For example, if you’re motivated to do a good job because of the incentive of a raise, you’re externally motivated.
 Using another example, writing a screenplay in the hopes of earning an Academy Award is an extrinsically motivating factor.
-Neither are bad, but the best solution is perhaps to find something that is intrinsically rewarding (and therefore making the motivation more sustainable), but also has an external incentive if achieved.
+Neither is bad, but the best solution is perhaps to find something that is intrinsically rewarding but also has an external incentive if achieved.

-For more information on the specific sub-types of intrinsic and extrinsic motivation, check out my article on the top 11 types of motivation and which one is best for you.
+Tip: Within each of these broad types are more granular variations that point out specific external or internal motivating factors.
+For more information on intrinsic and extrinsic motivation and their sub-types, check out my article on the top types of motivation and which one is best for you.

 Top Motivational Theories

-Motivation as a psychological concept has been studied for years.
-There are numerous theories on what motivation is, the rationale for why it exists, the internal or external drivers behind it, and the process for cultivating it within yourself and others.
-To help you better understand the top motivational theories and how they can help, I’ve put together a short list of the best theories below.
-However, if you want to learn more about each of these, be sure to check out my in-depth article on the top motivational theories.
+There are many theories on what motivation is, the rationale for why it exists, the specific internal or external drivers behind it, and the process for cultivating it within yourself and others.
+To help, I’ve put together a short list of the best theories below.
+However, if you want to learn more about each, be sure to check out my in-depth article on the top motivational theories.

 Here’s the truncated list of the best motivational theories to know and use:

-- Expectancy Theory of Motivation – States that people are motivated by the expected result of their actions, and the more someone is of the result, the more motivated they are to take action.
+- Expectancy Theory of Motivation: States that people are motivated by the expected result of their actions, and the more sure someone is of the result, the more motivated they are to take action.

-- Arousal Theory of Motivation – This theory explains that a person’s level of motivation is equal to their mental alertness or “arousal”.
-However, if arousal becomes to high or low, it causes demotivation.
+- Arousal Theory of Motivation: This theory explains that a person’s level of motivation is equal to their mental alertness or “arousal”.
+However, if arousal becomes too high or low, it causes demotivation.

 - Three-Dimensional Theory of Attribution – Attempts to explain how people interpret events and how those interpretations affect their motivation.
 If we view an event positively we will be more motivated to have that event recur.

 While these are all important theories of motivation, it only scratches the surface on the breadth and depth of this motivational topic.
-If you want to learn more about the theories above as well as see the full list of top motivational theories, be sure to follow the link above to read my full article on motivational theories.
+If you want to see the full list of top motivational theories, be sure to follow the link above and read my full article on motivational theories.